Developing Good Rapport With Patients

 As a health care professional, it’s important for you to establish good communication and trust with your patients.
 Studies have shown that patient satisfaction and health outcomes are both affected by whether patients feel that the people caring for them are sensitive to their needs and empathize with them.

-The Press Ganey National Hospital Priority Index surveys patients in hospitals and has found that the following items are top priority issues.
+This Press Ganey report on the state of patient experience surveys patients in hospitals and has found that the following items are top priority issues.

 - Response to concerns/complaints made during your stay